 Spring 1 Modern Texts: The White Giraffe by Lauren St. John In this term, students consolidate their learning from term 1 by applying their understanding of the narrative structure to a full modern novel - The White Giraffe by Lauren St. John.
 They will build on this learning by looking more closely at the different types of character archetype that writers use, linking their reading of the novel with wider extracts from Harry Potter, The Secret Garden and George Saunders.
 How the narrative arc applies to the story of The White Giraffe.
 The definitions of the following character archetypes: protagonist, antagonist, enigma, mentor, foil.
 How writers make use of character archetypes in a range of texts.
 How writers use language in their descriptions to highlight archetypes in a story.
 Identify the points of a narrative arc in a longer work of fiction.
 Identify character archetypes and their purposes in what they read.
 Find connections between texts written at different times.
 Start to identify quotations to support their points.
 Show understanding of what they have read through summary skills.
 Start to develop extended PEE paragraphs with increasing independence.
 In writing, continue to develop fluency and accuracy in their sentence constructions.
-Grammar and skills programme Reciprocal Reader: Non-fiction travel texts Spring 2 As above - units designed to cover 1 term.
+Grammar and skills programme Reciprocal Reader: Non-fiction travel texts Grammar and skills: Focused grammar and SPaG work in context us spark written responses with a clear focus accu Spring 2 As above - units designed to cover 1 term.
 As above - units designed to cover 1 term.
 As above - units designed to cover 1 term.

 Grammar and skills programme Writing skills: Developing non-fiction forms.
-Summer 1 Introduction to Shakespeare and 'A Midsummer Night's Dream' In this unit, students will build on their knowledge of Shakespeare from primary school and complete a full text study of A Key details about Shakespeare's life and theatre.
+Summer 1 Introduction to Shakespeare and 'A Midsummer Night's Dream' In this unit, students will build on their knowledge of Shakespeare from primary school and complete a full text study of A Midsummer Night's Dream.
+They will revisit and consolidate their knowledge of narrative arcs and character archetypes from the previous two terms.
+They will begin to consider the conventions of stage comedy in preparation for their work on genre in Y8.
+Key details about Shakespeare's life and theatre.
 The plot and narrative arc of A Midsummer Night's Dream.
 Which key characters fit dramatic archetypes.
 Key elements of Shakespeare's language - verse, figurative language, rhetorical devices.
 Recall and summarise key elements of A Midsummer Night's Dream.
 Identify key character archetypes in A Midsummer Night's Dream.
 Start to identify quotations in passages from Shakespeare to support their understanding.
-Grammar and skills programme Reciprocal Reader: Magic and Fantasy poetry , Summer 2 As above - units designed to cover 1 term.
+Grammar and skills programme Reciprocal Reader: Magic and Fantasy poetry L Summer 2 As above - units designed to cover 1 term.
 As above - units designed to cover 1 term.
 As above - units designed to cover 1 term.
 Grammar and skills programme Writing skills: Using figurative effects in writing.
-I